DavidAnson/markdownlint/doc/Rules.md

 # Markdown heading
 ```

-Note: To allow specific HTML elements, use the 'allowed_elements' parameter.
+Note: To allow specific HTML elements, use the `allowed_elements` parameter.

 Rationale: Raw HTML is allowed in Markdown, but this rule is included for
 those who want their documents to only include "pure" Markdown, or for those